ROGUE-JCTD/django-fulcrum/README.md

 ### geoshape-vagrant setup

-In an elevated session (sudo or "run as administrator), change directories to the geoshape-vagrant repo, and install the vagrant hosts updater
+In an elevated session (sudo or "run as administrator"), change directories to the geoshape-vagrant repo, and install the vagrant hosts updater
 ```
 vagrant plugin install vagrant-hostsupdater